strongrex2001/discrete-math-helper/README.md

 # Helper for Discrete Mathematics
 Tool for Discrete Mathematics ~~Homework~~.
 Runs under any version of python 3 and does not depend on any other libraries.

 Currently, if you specify variables and an expression, a truth-table will be outputed.
+Or you may call `truth_table` or `always_holds` explicitly to perform these actions on an `expr`.

 ## Usage
 1. Specify input from a .logi file